matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 46) Which command will delete an instance named ch06-instance-3?
 Answer: 'gcloud compute instances delete ch06-instance-3'.
 The command to delete an instance is gcloud compute instances delete followed by the name of the instance.
-Note : stop command stops but does not delete the instance.
+Note: stop command stops but does not delete the instance.

 47) You have an application that uses a Pub/Sub message queue to maintain a list of tasks that are to be processed by another application.
 The application that consumes messages from the Pub/Sub queue removes the message only